Playing Rules

 3. Four (4) players must be present for a game to begin.
 Players who arrive late may be added to the roster and may enter the game during a dead-ball period when the official summons them to come on the court.

-(Co-Ed) For Co-Ed play, each team will consist of five players: three females and two males.
-Substitutions are allowed on a male-for-male and female-for-female basis only.
+(Co-Ed) For Co-Ed play, each team will consist of five players: Minimum of 2 of each gender is required.
+The fifth player can be either gender.
 A team may begin with 4 players: two males and two females.
 These 2 combinations are the only combinations allowed for playing a co-ed game.

 4 .
 Substitute players reporting into the game should move along the sideline of the court to the scorer’s table.
 Substitutions are not to be made until acknowledged by one of the officials during a dead ball.
 Subs must wait by the scorer’s table until summoned to come on the court.